psychoeducation Group Therapy for Teens

 • Coping skills – part of the educational aspect of psychoeducational groups is teaching effective coping skills and providing tools.
 Teens can then begin to incorporate healthier approaches to coping with difficult emotions, thoughts, and interactions.

 • Goal setting – part of any therapeutic process is a treatment plan that includes goals.
-It is important your teen’s goal is specific, realistic, and attainable.
+It is important your teen’s goal is specific, realistic,

 • Decreased isolation – if your teen struggles with anxiety, depression, or another mental illness, you may notice he or she begins to pull away from social outlets.
 They tend to spend less time with family and friends.
 Joining a psychoeducational group can help your teen begin to pull out of his or her isolation, and interact with others.